Routine prenatal care generally includes:

 - Two skilled attendants will be present for your birth.
 You will meet my assistant at least once during your pregnancy.

-- A complete set of birth equipment is brought to your home, including: doppler to monitor your baby's heart rate, herbal remedies, homeopathic remedies, oxygen, antihemorrhagics.
+- A complete set of birth equipment is brought to your home, including: doppler to monitor your baby's heart rate, herbal and homeopathic remedies, oxygen, anti-hemmorrhagics.

 - We encourage you to eat, drink, rest and change positions frequently during labor.